 FAQ

-That depends on your taste, but Sarlat-la-Canéda is often considered one of the most beautiful, with its golden stone buildings, lively market, and exceptionally well-preserved medieval center.
+That depends on your taste, but Sarlat-la-Canéda is often considered one of the most beautiful, with its golden stone buildings, lively market, and exceptionally well-preserved medieval center (see our blog post on things to do in Sarlat).

 For something quieter, Domme offers stunning views over the river valley, while La Roque-Gageac is unforgettable for its dramatic setting between the cliff and the Dordogne River.